-This is a synopsis of the host of questions you’re asked when you are regarded as a “Belize expert” and remotely associated with the real estate business.
-Clearly there’s no way to answer this question simply, but people expect a simple answer.
+This is a common question you get if you’re regarded as a “Belize expert” and associated with the real estate business.
+There’s no way to answer this question simply… but people want an answer anyway.

-Another inquiry I often see on the Facebook pages from potential new residents is “I am coming into Belize on a cruise and have four hours to explore and do some house hunting.
+Another inquiry I often get from potential new residents is, “I am coming into Belize on a cruise and have four hours to explore and do some house hunting.
 Where should I go?”

-Again, these guys are looking for a simple answer.
-But a country can’t be explained so simply.
+Again, people want a simple answer.
+But this country can’t be explained simply.

 I live in Santa Familia, a small town between San Ignacio and Spanish Lookout.
 It’s a great place to live, but I am never in a hurry—I can’t be.
 And my town is only 7 miles from anything else in either direction… if you get any further off the beaten path, you’ll need more patience than I have.

-Having said all that, a massive road improvement project is going on throughout the country right now, with the government of Belize using petroleum company money on country infrastructure.
+That said, a massive road improvement project is going on throughout the country right now, and the government of Belize is using petroleum company money on country infrastructure.
 We have high hopes.

-No matter where in Belize you go, you’re sure to notice that Belize is wide-open and undeveloped.
-This is a country with wide swaths of open land, farmland stretching to the horizon, few buildings, few people, and just… nothing.
+No matter where in Belize you go, you’re sure to notice that it’s wide-open and undeveloped.
+This is a country with swaths of open land, farmland stretching to the horizon, few buildings, few people, and just… nothing.
 It’s kind of wonderful.

 Belize has only 350,000 people in an area the size of Massachusetts.
-I just came back from a week vacation in El Salvador, which is almost exactly the same size and has a population of almost 6.5 million… there were still a lot of wide open spaces there.
+I just came back from a week vacation in El Salvador, which is almost the same size and has a population of almost 6.5 million… there were still a lot of wide-open spaces there.

-So, if you go back to the original question that wraps up that perfect spot, the answer is that it doesn’t exist.
-The topography is varied, and the lowlands and mangroves don’t lead well to such things as panoramic sea views or unspoiled, wide beaches.
+If you go back to the original question that wraps up that perfect spot, the answer is that it doesn’t exist.
+The topography is varied, and the lowlands and mangroves don’t lead well to such things as panoramic sea views or unspoiled beaches.